Girls Will Be Boys

-Girls Will Be Boys is a 1934 British comedy film directed by Marcel Varnel and starring Dolly Haas, Cyril Maude and Esmond Knight.
+Girls Will Be Boys is a 1934 British comedy film by French director Marcel Varnel and starring Dolly Haas, Cyril Maude and Esmond Knight.
 It is based on The Last Lord, a play by Kurt Siodmak.
 The film was shot at Elstree Studios with sets designed by the art director Cedric Dawe.
-Haas made this, her first English-language film, following a Nazi-led riot at the premiere of her previous film Das häßliche Mädchen, and in 1936 fled Germany altogether.
+Haas made this, her first English-language film, following a Nazi-led riot at the premiere of her previous film Das häßliche Mädchen.
+The riots protested the male lead, Max Hansen, who was supposedly "too Jewish."
+In 1936, Haas fled Germany altogether.

 Plot

 A young woman dresses up as a boy to fool a wealthy misogynist.